ARTS CLASS: Can the working class afford to make it in the expensive arts?

 “I am one of the lucky ones because I have a friend, who owns a house in London and rents me a room for next to nothing and I still struggle”.

 It made me question if you can only do what you love if you are already from a wealthy background?
 Because I love COMEDY.
-I work hard and I’m waiting for that lucky break (come on Disney!!) and until that comes I need you to pay up, on time, as this is my job now.
+I work hard and I’m waiting for that lucky break (come on Disney!!).
+Until that comes I need you to pay up, on time, as this is my job now.

 Maybe the venues, the promoters, maybe someone else should take a little of the risk?
 So it’s not just the comics, who no matter how well they are doing, seem to be sat drinking tap water wondering how they can cover the cost of the next festival?